pentible/typescript-app-template/readme.md

     - mobile: `apps/mobile`
     - desktop: `apps/desktop`
     - web: `apps/web`
-- remove references to any removed apps from `tsconfig.json`
 - find/replace `ptat` with your app name
 - find/replace `example.com` with your org domain
 - find/replace `com.example` with your org reverse domain